athkalia/Just-Another-Android-App/README.md

 HockeyApp guys were kind enough to provide me with a free account to demonstrate the usage of their tool.
 ##

+### Playstore reviews in slack

+Using Review bot for this (https://reviewbot.io/)
+Not much to say, just a super simple tool that gets the job done.
+When a review comes it looks like this:

+![13]

 ### Roadmap
  * App shortcuts
  * Screenshot automation
  * A cool debug drawer
+ * Automated performance testing
+ * Some examples for deep links
+ * Conductor library
+ * Some example of runtime permissions
+ * Accessibility stuff
+ * Android O features

 ### Submitting PRs
 Please make sure the command ```gradlew check``` completes successfully before creating the PR.
 This command